mcjauregui72/FilmDatabase/README.md

 The example below shows a test for the first five actor ids and names associated with the movie Avatar, the first film in the ‘credits’ dataframe.
 The subsequent screenshots illustrate how thi process was performed on the entire dataset.

-The itterows method in pandas was used to iterate over the rows of the ‘cast’ data frame.
-The purpose was to split out the actor names from each movie title into a list.
+The itterows method in pandas iterated over the rows of the ‘cast’ data frame, to split out actor names from each movie title into a list.
 A similar process isolated the ‘movie_id’ values.
 An empty set and empty list were initialized to capture the unique actor ids (as any actor could appear multiple times in the data set for being in multiple movies).

 A for loop and and several if statements iterated through the cast data to get only one instance of each actor name and actor id appearing in the data set.
 The loop was defined to stop working once the number of unique actors per film reached 5.

 Separate lists were created for ‘actor_id’ and ‘actor_name.’
 The ‘five_df’ data frame was built to hold ‘movie_id’, ‘actor_id’, and ‘actor_name.’
-A new data frame called 'credits_actors_name' was created by appending the five_df dataframe to the credits_actor_name, which contains all actor-related data for all films in the datasets. 'actor_id' wass transformed from string to integer.
+A new data frame called 'credits_actors_name' was created by appending the five_df dataframe to the credits_actor_name, which contains all actor-related data for all films in the datasets. 'actor_id' was transformed from string to integer.

 ![readme10](graphics/readme10.png)